allista/hangar/README.md

 There are many great mods out there that I love and use myself.
 But the one mode that I strongly recommend to use with the Hangar to improve game experience is the [**Extraplanetary Launchpads**](http://forum.kerbalspaceprogram.com/threads/59545) by [Taniwha](https://github.com/taniwha-qf).
 For one thing: big ground hangars are not suitable as parts for vessel construction and are too heavy to launch anyway.
 So the only meaningful way to use them is to build them on site.

+Also the [KSP Addon Version Checker](http://forum.kerbalspaceprogram.com/threads/79745-0-24-2-KSP-AVC-Add-on-Version-Checker-Plugin-1-0-4-KSP-AVC-Online) is supported, so you'll benefit from having it installed.

 ##Usage details##

 ###Hangars in general###